dqops/dqo/docs/checks/table/availability/index.md

 # Checks/table/availability

-**This is a list of availability table checks in DQOps and a brief description of what they do.**
+**This is a list of availability table data quality checks supported by DQOps and a brief description of what they do.**